miwermi/surfs-up/README.md

 <img src="https://github.com/miwermi/surfs-up/blob/main/graphics/oahu-weather.png" align="right" width="500" height="293" alt ="graphic: Oahu Weather Graphic">

 ### Oahu Data:
 My investor supplied the data for a weather analysis.
 The data was contained in a sqlite database that, when mapped, revealed two main tables: Measurement(s) and Station(s).
-I began my initial analysis by looking at the precipitaion numbers stored in the Measurements table.
+I began my initial analysis by looking at the precipitation numbers stored in the Measurements table.
 Since my investor wanted to see a year of data -- and since I knew August 23, 2017 was the date he first went surfing and had ice cream on the same day (which goes with my surf and shake idea!),  I used that as an end date and counted back a year from there and took a peek at the precipitation in a plotted visual:

 <img src="https://github.com/miwermi/surfs-up/blob/main/graphics/Precipitation.png" align="left" width="400" height="162" alt ="graphic: Oahu Rain, 1 Year">

-Fig. 1 (left): Oahu preciptiation from 8-23-2016 to 8-23-2017.
+Fig. 1 (left): Oahu precipitiation from 8-23-2016 to 8-23-2017.

 Cowabunga!
 There are obviously a few standouts.
 In looking closer at the data, I realized that the stations don't always return data exactly at consistently reliable intervals.
 That could skew my analysis.
 My investor decided I should use the station with the most data recorded.
 More data doesn't always mean better data, but I definitely want to prioritize my potential investor's interests!
 I used the query below to order and group the station data: